katalon-studio/katalon-testops/README.md

 * Leverage automation testing by transforming and visualizing test data.
 * Analyze test results.
 * Maximize testing capacity with remote execution.
-* Seamlessly integrate with tools, such as Katalon Studio, Katalon TestCloud and Jira.
+* Seamlessly integrate with tools, such as Katalon Studio, Katalon TestCloud, and Jira.

 ## Documentation